Comparisons12 min read

 Mobile App

-Both apps are available on iOS and Android.
-Surfshark's mobile app mirrors the desktop experience closely — clean, fast, with a quick-connect widget and battery-conscious background operation.
-ProtonVPN's mobile app is fully open-source (a genuine rarity in this space) and has been independently audited, which is a huge trust signal even if the interface isn't as slick.
+Both apps work on iOS and Android.
+Surfshark's mobile app mirrors the desktop experience — clean, quick, with a quick-connect widget and efficient battery management.
+ProtonVPN's mobile app is fully open-source (genuinely rare) and independently audited, which is a massive trust signal even if the interface isn't as polished.

-ProtonVPN's Android app in particular has won praise from security researchers for its WireGuard implementation and overall transparency.
-For pure usability?
-Surfshark.
-For pure trust?
+ProtonVPN's Android app specifically earned praise from security researchers for its WireGuard setup and overall openness.
+Pure usability?
+Surfshark wins.
+Pure trustworthiness?
 ProtonVPN.
-Pick your priority.
+Pick what matters to you.

 Winner: Surfshark (usability); ProtonVPN (trustworthiness)